michaelcit/nerva_docs/cli_insights.md

+# Nerva CLI Insights

 **INDEX:**

-1. A Basic Walthrough
+1. A Basic Walkthrough
 2. Common Commands
-3. Common Errors and Solutions
+3. Common Errors and How to Solve Them
 4. Some Things to Consider

-# CLI Insights Part 1 - A Basic Walkthrough with some explanations
+# 1 - A Basic Walkthrough

 Mining through a command line interface (the black screen terminal with all the scrolling text) can be daunting for a new user.
 After a while you will find this way of operating comfortable, fast, flexible.
 You'll prefer a CLI to feel at home.
 But until then, you will have many questions and see a lot of text scrolling by that you don't understand.